-For Lon Bounsanga, chef and owner of SAAP in Cary, lime basil isn’t just a key ingredient in his cooking; it’s also a connection to his past.
+For one local chef, lime basil isn’t just a key ingredient in his cooking; it’s also a connection to his past.

 In our first conversation with Lon Bounsanga and his wife, Ann, about participating in our Chef’s Capsule Collection program, we traded lots of ideas about what we could grow.
 The couple owns SAAP, a new restaurant located in downtown Cary, just a few miles away from our farm.
 Frontrunners for crops included galangal (a rhizome similar to ginger) and kabocha squash, but ultimately we landed on basil - lime basil, specifically.